Juswa-Juswa/Inventory-Management-Apk/README.md

 Acceptance Criteria:

 1. Inventory:

-   -They should be able to input details including product name, product ID, price, stocks, and category -The system should save this information accurately add, delete, and update the inventory levels accordingly.
+   -They should be able to input details including product name, product id, price, stocks, and category

+   -The system should save this information accurately add, delete, and update the inventory levels accordingly.

-2. Dashboard:
+2.Dashboard:

-   -They should see an overview of the inventory status, recent inflows, and outflows.
+-They should see an overview of the inventory status, recent inflows and outflows.

 -The system should save this information accurately add, delete, and update the dashboard accordingly.

-3. Generate Reports:
+3.Generate Reports:

-   - The system should generate a detailed report showing inventory inflows, and outflows.
+-The system should generate a detailed report showing inventory inflows, outflows.

-4. View Staff Information:
+4.View Staff Information:

-   - Should be able to view details about staff members, including their roles.
+ -should be able to view details about staff members, including their roles.